Getting Started with ABLEWA Support Materials

 Step 1: Read the Professional Learning Guide For Users.

 Step 2: Go to the Professional Learning Portal and follow the steps in the guide to create your account and enrol in the course.

 Note: Users registering for the first time will require an enrolment key.
 The enrolment key for ABLEWA is ABLEWA33

 Step 3: Before commencing the Online Professional Learning Course you are required to complete a pre-course survey.
 This collects information about your setting and context

 You will receive a certificate after successful conclusion of each module.

 Step 1: Click on the link ABLES Assessment Tool.

 Step 2: Enter your school number - use your 4 digit school code including WA at the beginning eg WA0000.
 If you are unsure of your school code, check with your Principal.
 Use this code (with WA) as your password as well.
-This password should be changed after the initial registration (in consultation with your Principal) to ensure your security.
-As many schools will have multiple users it is important that the new password is secure but accessible to all users.
 As your school code has been registered with the University of Melbourne it is essential that you use the correct number.